 er than the Registrant te box: Statement Statement onal Materials ☐ Confidential, for Use of the Commission Only (as permitted by Rule 14: 6(e)(2))

 Statement Statement

 Statement

 6(e)(2))

 onal Materials

 al Pursuant to Rule 14a-12

 Kadant Inc.

 (Name of the Registrant as Specified In Its Charter)

 (Name of Perso on(s) Filing Proxy Statement, if other than the Registrant)

 ee (Check the appropriate box):

 d.

 on table below per Exchange Act Rules 1 4a-6(i)(4) and 0-11.

 each class of securities to which transaction on applies:

 ate number of securities to which transacti ion applies:

 price or other underlying value of transaculculated and state how it was determined) ction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing):

 d maximum aggregate value of transactio on:

 e paid:

 ously with preliminary materials.

 Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid statement number, or the Form or Schedule and the date of its filing.

 Previously Paid:

 chedule or Registration Statement No.:

 arty:

 ed:

-i a c (Name of Person dee (Check the appropriate box): d. on table below per Exchange Act Rules are ach class of securities to which transaction at the number of securities to which transact are number of the securities to which transaction are price or other underlying value of transaction and maximum aggregate value of transaction are paid: iously with preliminary materials. any part of the fee is offset as provided by
+i a c (Name of Person dee (Check the appropriate box): d. on table below per Exchange Act Rules are ach class of securities to which transaction attenumber of securities to which transact are number of securities to which transaction are action and are action of the securities to which transaction are paid: iously with preliminary materials. any part of the fee is offset as provided by